-- They’re made with a little cake mix in the dough.
-The addition of a little cake mix into the cookie dough gives these a true cake flavor while still achieving the chewy centers and buttery edges in a chocolate chip cookie!
+- Birthday cake flavor.
+The addition of cake mix into the cookie dough gives these a true cake flavor while still achieving the chewy centers and buttery edges you love in classic chocolate chip cookies.

 Ingredients You’ll Need

-- Brown Sugar: I highly recommend dark brown sugar for these birthday cake cookies, for the added moisture that comes with it.
+- Brown Sugar – I highly recommend dark brown sugar for these birthday cake cookies, for the added moisture that comes with it.
+If white sugar is all you have, however, that will work in a pinch.

-- Eggs: Two eggs bind everything together.
-For best results, get your eggs at room temperature, too.
+- Eggs – Two eggs bind everything together.
+For the best results, get your eggs to room temperature.

-- Baking Soda and Salt: Baking soda for extra leavening, and salt to enhance the flavors.
-Note that if you’re using salted butter to make the batter, you may want to adjust the amount of added salt here.
+- Baking Soda and Salt – Make sure your baking soda is fresh.
+Note that if you’re using salted butter to make the batter, you may want to reduce the amount of added salt here.

-- Chocolate Chips: I use a combination of semi-sweet AND white chocolate chips for truly fully-loaded birthday cookies.
+- Chocolate Chips – I use a combination of semi-sweet chocolate and white chocolate chips.

-- Golden Oreos: Crushed Golden Oreo cookie chunks lend some yummy crunch!
-If you can’t find Golden Oreos where you are, any generic vanilla sandwich cookie will work in its place.
+- Golden Oreos – Crushed Golden Oreo cookie chunks lend some yummy crunch!
+If you can’t find Golden Oreos where you are, any generic vanilla sandwich cookie will work in their place.
+You can also use regular chocolate Oreo cookies.

-- Sprinkles: I mean, what’s a birthday without rainbow sprinkles!?
+- Sprinkles – I mean, what’s a birthday dessert without rainbow sprinkles?!

-- Scoop: Once the dough comes together, use a cookie scoop to portion the dough onto a lined baking sheet.
+- Scoop the dough.
+Once the dough comes together, use a cookie scoop to portion the dough onto a lined baking sheet.
 To get your cookies picture-perfect, you can press some additional chocolate chips and sprinkles into the tops before baking.

 Sure, you can.
 After the cake mix cookie dough comes together, store it airtight in a container or tightly wrapped in plastic wrap, and refrigerate for up to 3 days.
 Alternatively, the dough can be frozen for up to 4-6 months.
 Thaw it in the fridge before baking as usual.

-Yes!
-Your birthday cake cookies can be sealed in an airtight container or freezer bag and stored frozen for up to 3 months.
+- Freeze.
+Seal the birthday cake cookies in an airtight container or freezer bag and freeze them for up to 3 months.
 Thaw the cookies at room temperature before serving.

 - Cook Time: 10 minutes